Westscot Living - Mid-Market Rent homes

 Can I decorate?

 All homes have been finished to a high standard.
-It is your responsibility to maintain the décor to the standard that it is let to you.
+It's your responsibility to maintain the décor to the standard that it is let to you.

-You will not be allowed to paint and/or wallpaper the walls or change the flooring.
-You can accessorise the flats by putting pictures on the walls, hang your own curtains etc.
+You'll not be allowed to paint and/or wallpaper the walls or change the flooring but you can accessorise the flats by putting pictures on the walls, hanging your own curtains etc. If unsure, please be in touch with your Housing Officer before making any changes.

 Is the home furnished?

-The homes are let as unfurnished; they have been fitted with white goods including a tall fridge freezer, a washing machine, a cooker and shower.
-A good quality vinyl will be provided in hall, kitchen and kitchen/living if open plan and bathroom.
+MMR homes are let unfurnished, but they have been fitted with white goods including a tall fridge freezer, a washing machine, a cooker and shower.
+A good quality vinyl will be provided in the hall, kitchen and kitchen/living room (if open plan) and bathroom.
 All bedrooms will be fitted with carpets and all windows will have been fitted will blinds.

 Will my belongings be insured?

 Only the items provided by Westscot Living will be insured.
-It is your responsibility to protect your belongings and therefore we would strongly recommend that you insure your belongings.
+It's your responsibility to protect your belongings, so we would strongly recommend that you get contents insurance for your belongings.

 Who is responsible for maintaining the property?